erigontech/diagnostics/README.md

 Once the new session is successfully created, it will be allocated a unique 8-digit PIN number.
 You can find this PIN displayed alongside the session in the list of created sessions.
 Please note that currently, you can only create one session, but support for multiple sessions will be extended in the future.

 #### Step 4:
 Ensure that the Erigon node is already running on your system.
 Then, open a new console window and run the following command.
-Be sure to specify the session PIN at the end of the `--diagnostics.url` command line flag.
+Be sure to specify the session PIN at the end of the `--diagnostics.addr` command line flag.
 Since the website uses a self-signed certificate without a properly allocated CName, you need to use the `--insecure` flag to establish a connection.

 ```
-./build/bin/erigon support --debug.urls http://localhost:6060 --diagnostics.url http://< --metrics.addr --metrics.port> --diagnostics.sessions YOUR_SESSION_PIN --insecure
+./build/bin/erigon support --debug.addrs localhost:6060 --diagnostics.addr <metrics.addr:metrics.port> --diagnostics.sessions YOUR_SESSION_PIN --insecure
 ```

 Replace `YOUR_SESSION_PIN` with the 8-digit PIN allocated to your session during the previous step.
 This command will attach the diagnostics tool erigon node using the provided PIN.